amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 Next, in ["The How"](https://amaarora.github.io/2020/08/13/efficientnet.html#the-how) section, we start to unravel the magic inside **EfficientNets**.
 Particularly, we look at two main contributions from the research paper:
 1. Compound Scaling
-2. The EfficientNet Architecture (developed using Nueral Architecture Search)
+2. The EfficientNet Architecture (developed using Neural Architecture Search)

 Having introduced the two contributions in [The "How"](https://amaarora.github.io/2020/08/13/efficientnet.html#the-how), we the compare the conventional methods of scaling with Compound Scaling approach in [Comparing Conventional Methods with Compound Scaling](https://amaarora.github.io/2020/08/13/efficientnet.html#comparing-conventional-methods-with-compound-scaling).